-General and administrative expenses.
-The general and administrative expenses of Tantan decreased 91.4% from RMB851.1 million in 2019 to RMB73.0 million (US\$11.2 million) in 2020, which was mainly due to a substantial decrease in share-based compensation expense driven by the relatively low volume of vested options during 2020 compared to 2019, when the options granted to Tantan's founders were vested during the year.
-The general and administrative expenses of Tantan in 2018 after we consolidated Tantan's financial information was RMB121.9 million.
+2020 compared to 2019.
+The general and administrative expenses of Tantan decreased by 91.4% from RMB851.1 million in 2019 to RMB73.0 million in 2020, which was mainly due to a substantial decrease in share-based compensation expense driven by the relatively low volume of vested options during 2020 compared to 2019, when the options granted to Tantan's founders were vested during the year.